Pratãtyasamutpàdàdivibhaïganirdeèasåtram 1

 ear-, nose-, tongue-, body-, and mind-contact.

-`Because of contact: feeling', what is feeling?
+‘With contact as condition: feeling’, what is feeling?

 There are three feelings, pleasant, unpleasant, and neither-pleasant-nor-unpleasant.

-`Because of feeling: craving', what is craving?
+‘With feeling as condition: craving’, what is craving?

-`Because of craving: attachment', what is attachment?
+‘With craving as condition: attachment’, what is attachment?

 There are four attachments: attachment to sense pleasures, attachment to views,